-The Historic Rose Garden consists of about 500 old garden roses from a variety of sources and sites.
+The Historic Rose Garden includes more than 500 old garden roses from a variety of sources and sites.
 The collection includes some unique roses, not found anywhere else.
-A catalog of the collection is available for viewing.
+Click here for a catalog of roses in the garden.

 - Species roses - the collection includes several species roses, including those native to California.

 - Found roses - many roses with study names may be seen here.
 These are roses found on sites throughout California.
 Rose lovers discovered surviving roses in neglected and abandoned sites (pioneer cemeteries, old homesteads mining camps, etc.).
 Cuttings were taken (with permission, when available), the roses grown, identified (where possible) and planted in the cemetery.
 Many remain unidentified and may be unknown in modern times or perhaps "bird drops" or cuttings rooted from unknown roses back in the day.
 These are the roses with study names.

 - Historical roses - 19th and early 20th century cultivars known to have been available to early Sacramento residents from early nurseries.